 Treatment of benign paroxysmal positional vertigo

 Treatment is typically provided by repositioning maneuvers (Epley’s).
-Epley’s maneuver involves the positioning the head in different positions.
+Epley’s maneuver involves positioning the head in different positions.
 Lying supine, the patient’s head is tilted to the left side until nystagmus and dizziness have passed.
 The patient’s head is then tilted in the other direction, again allowing nystagmus and dizziness to pass.
 Epley’s is effective in around 70% of patients with BPPV.

 Treatment of labyrinthitis

 Many things can inherently cause labyrinthitis including viral diseases like HIV and HSV.
 In most cases, the underlying disease should be treated, as a treatment for vertigo will be purely symptomatic in nature.
 In viral cases, benzodiazepines have been found to successfully control vertigo.
 Anti-emetics can be used for nausea and vomiting.

 In patients with bacterial infections that have to lead to labyrinthitis, topical antibiotics are usually prescribed except when meningitis is suspected, in which case treatment will be IV antibiotics.